SinatrasC/entropix-smollm/README.md

 # entropix-smollm
-## smolLM with Entropix sampler on pytorch
+## SmolLM2 with Entropix sampler on pytorch

 This notebook has Entropix Sampler implementation by Sinatras [@myainotez](https://x.com/myainotez)